jacksmedia/site-j4cks.com/README.md

 If you have general questions or need help with Gatsby, please go to one of the [support platforms](https://www.gatsbyjs.com/contributing/community/#where-to-get-support) mentioned in Gatsby's documentation.
 If you have a specific question about this project, you can head to the [GitHub Discussions](https://github.com/LekoArts/gatsby-themes/discussions) of the repository.

-## 🎓 Learning Gatsby

-Looking for more guidance?
-Full documentation for Gatsby lives [on Gatsby's website](https://www.gatsbyjs.com/).

-### Themes

-To learn more about Gatsby themes specifically, I recommend checking out the [theme docs](https://www.gatsbyjs.com/docs/themes/).

-### General

-- **For most developers, I recommend starting with the [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.com/docs/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

-- **To dive straight into code samples, head [to Gatsby's documentation](https://www.gatsbyjs.com/docs/).** In particular, check out the _How-to Guides_ and _Reference_ items in the primary navigation.

 ## Attribution